he Best Food and Diets for Bulldogs and French Bulldogs

 Myth: Bulldog diets with the words “Natural”, “Organic”, “Gourmet”, “Fresh”, “Premium” printed on their label, are superior to others.

 FACT: Those buzz words are a play on our emotion rather than a reflection of the diet’s nutritional true value.
-Objectively, you cannot evaluate the quality of your bulldog diet base on those claims.
+Objectively, you cannot evaluate the quality of your bulldog diet based on those claims.

 LABEL & INGREDIENTS